rust-lang/nomicon/src/subtyping.md

 mutable reference, they inherit invariance and you're prevented from doing anything bad.

-However Box makes it easier to focus on by-value aspect of references that we partially glossed over.
+However, Box makes it easier to focus on the by-value aspect of references that we partially glossed over.

 Unlike a lot of languages which allow values to be freely aliased at all times,